 Add a reminder to your smartphone calendar.
 Write “DISAVOW FILE” on a sticky note and slap it onto your monitor.
 Heck, print up this blog post and read it every day.
 Do whatever it takes to remember, so long as you remember.

 Just do not forget to upload your disavow file.
-When your new HTTPS site is flourishing with nothing but healthy, carefully curated links, you’ll thank us later.
+You’ll thank us later when your new HTTPS site is flourishing with nothing but valuable, carefully curated links.